December gardening jobs

 Tips and advice on garden care in December

 Even though you’ll spend most of December wrapped up in a blanket with a cup of hot chocolate, don’t forget your garden still needs some care.
-Our checklist will help you keep your outdoors looking it’s best for Santa’s visit.
+From winter lawn care to the best flowers to sow in December, discover all the jobs you should be doing in your garden this winter.
+Our December garden checklist will help you keep your outdoors looking it’s best for Santa’s visit.

 Now the routine gardening has scaled down outside, it’s time to start decorating inside with some festive pot plants.

-Poinsettias are the modern Christmas classic, and they make a wonderful festive addition to any home.
-With their bright red flowers, they fit perfectly into the traditional seasonal colour scheme and make striking centrepieces for your Christmas dining table.
+Poinsettias are a Christmas classic.
+With their bright red flowers, they fit perfectly into the traditional seasonal colour scheme.
+They also make striking centrepieces for your Christmas dining table.

-Delicate in nature, poinsettias are sensitive plants, but with a little care and attention they can continue to look great throughout the holiday season.
+Delicate in nature, poinsettias are sensitive plants.
+With a little care and attention they can continue to look great throughout the holiday season.
 Learn all about caring for a poinsettia with our easy to follow guide.

 - Carry out winter digging or forking over if the soil is not too wet or too frosty